-April 5 is designated as Gold Star Spouses day and will be on Friday, April 5, 2019.
+Gold Star Spouses day will be observed on Monday, April 5, 2021.

 As with many things in American culture, it can take time for our institutions to catch up with society, which is why over time the word “wives” in the name of the remembrance has been replaced by the word “spouses” many use the terms Gold Star Wives Day and Gold Star Spouses Day interchangeably.